emikes919/eddymikes_blog/_posts/2022-11-28-notes-on-productivity.md

 - ❌ Cloud file storage
 - ❌ Calendar functionality (although they plan to integrate with Google Calendar)

-## ⚡ Ignoring email
+### ⚡ Ignoring email

 Hot take alert!
 This one is both critical and controversial.

 The level of focus you will achieve by ignoring email entirely for three hours at a time is hard to understate.
 Email is an attention stealer, and most emails do not require an urgent response (I’m sure there are some fields where this isn’t the case, but I’ll venture to guess there are few).
 And yet, we’re carpet bombed with these little things all day long, constantly breaking our focus.

-> <p class="inline-quote"> *“But wait!
+> *“But wait!
 How can you ignore email?!
 What if someone needs to get in touch with you?!
 Aren’t you negatively impacting your teammates’ productivity?!”*
+>

 No. I solve for this three ways: